progrium/duplex/README.md

-# Duplex Prototype
+# Duplex

 Duplex is a simple, efficient, extensible application communications protocol and library.
 It's heavily inspired by ZeroMQ and BERT-RPC, but draws influence from Twitter Finagle, HTTP/2, zerorpc, and Unix pipes.

-Here are some novel features of Duplex RPC:
- * Built around message streams for RPC input (arguments), output (return value)
- * Payload agnostic.
-Serialize data however you like, or with the default codecs
- * ZeroMQ-style async "sockets" called Peers that aggregate connections, queue messages, round robin, etc
+Currently for #golang, the core (dpx) is intended to be rewritten in C using libtask to make it available to most other languages.

+## Features

+ * Does efficient RPC, but also supports streaming output (return values) *and* streaming input
+ * Intended to be payload agnostic, supporting both dynamic and static systems.
+Currently just msgpack.
+ * Client and server are the same library exposed as async "Peer" objects
+ * Peer objects have built-in connection pool and message queue (like ZeroMQ sockets)

+In short, Duplex is intended to be a language/serialization agnostic RPC and service-oriented communications layer.
+It's designed for [brokerless messaging architectures](http://zeromq.org/whitepapers:brokerless) and borrows much of the edge-oriented messaging philosophy of ZeroMQ for scalable, distributed deployments.

+## Why not ZeroMQ?

 Although heavily inpsired by ZeroMQ and nanomsg, here are reasons it doesn't use either:

  * Stream-oriented request/reply cannot be achieved without multiple socket types, each on their own port
  * Message patterns would be implemented at a higher level, making most socket types useless here
  * No ability to reverse REQ/REP roles (say, for callbacks) without new sockets on new ports
+ * Writing multiplexing on top of ZeroMQ adds complexity and mostly ignores its messaging patterns (as seen in zerorpc)

 In short, the messaging abstractions work against the goals of Duplex.
-However there are many great features that Duplex emulates, mostly to employ the overall "smart application/edge, dumb switch/network" messaging philosophy, such as building in connection pools, reconnect logic, edge queuing, and optimizing for high-throughput usage.
+However there are many great features that Duplex emulates, mostly to employ the overall distributed / edge messaging philosophy, and building in connection pools, reconnect logic, edge queuing, and optimizing for high-throughput async usage.

-Then combine this with the powerful RPC semantics of BERT-RPC, built around a Unix-inpsired "stream model", and package it in a well-defined C library ready for easy bindings in your favorite language... then you have a powerful communications primitive for service-oriented systems.

-The roadmap of this early project looks like this:
+## Roadmap

  * Prototype in Go
  * Validate by using in Flynn components
  * Document protocols